-10.6.2 Club Goal and Boundary Umpires
+11.6.2 Club Goal and Boundary Umpires

-- (A) Where Official goal and boundary Umpires have not been appointed by the League, each competing Club must be prepared to provide a suitable goal and boundary Umpire to officiate. - (B) Each Club is to ensure the competency of any person who accepts appointment as a goal or boundary Umpire. - (C) Club goal Umpires must be equipped with two white flags, a scorecard and pen, and attired in a uniform as approved by the League. - (D) Club boundary Umpires must be attired as approved by the League and equipped with a suitable whistle. - (E) Official field Umpires shall have the power to: - (i) overrule decisions by Club goal and/or boundary Umpires; and - (ii) remove them should they consider that such Club Umpires are not competent to carry out the required duties. - (F) Payment of Club goal and boundary Umpires (if any) shall be the responsibility of the respective Clubs or as determined by the CMC.
+- (A) Where Official goal and boundary Umpires have not been appointed by the League, each competing Club must be prepared to provide a suitable goal and boundary Umpire to officiate. - (B) Each Club is to ensure the competency of any person who accepts appointment as a goal or boundary Umpire. - (C) Club goal Umpires must be equipped with two white flags, a scorecard and pen, and attired in a uniform as approved by the League. - (D) Club boundary Umpires must be attired as approved by the League and equipped with a suitable whistle. - (E) Official field Umpires shall have the power to: - (i) overrule decisions by Club goal and/or boundary Umpires; and - (ii) remove them should they consider that such Club Umpires are not competent to carry out the required duties. - (F) Payment of Club goal and boundary Umpires (if any) shall be the responsibility of the respective Clubs or as determined by the CMC. - (G) For matches involving Under 15/16/17 Boys, in the case that a team does not provide a suitable boundary umpire, a member of the attacking side will throw the ball in.
+Where a team does not provide a boundary umpire, it must be noted in the Umpires Match Report.
+For all other matches, the Umpire will restart play as described in the age group rules.

-10.7 Umpire Match Report
+11.7 Umpire Match Report

-- (A) At the conclusion of each Match, the field Umpire must, via OfficialsHQ: - (i) complete and provide an Umpire Match report to the League; and - (ii) for home and away season Matches, complete the Best and Fairest Player voting. - (B) If it is not practicable for an Umpire to complete the requirements of Rule 10.7(A) immediately following the Match, the requirements must be met by no later than 7.00pm (10.00pm for night game) on the day of the Match. - (C) If the requirements of Rule 10.7(A), or Rule 10.7(B) where applicable, are not met:
+- (A) At the conclusion of each Match, the field Umpire must, via OfficialsHQ: - (i) complete and provide an Umpire Match report to the League; and - (ii) for home and away season Matches, complete the Best and Fairest Player voting. - (B) If it is not practicable for an Umpire to complete the requirements of Rule 11.7(A) immediately following the Match, the requirements must be met by no later than 7.00pm (10.00pm for night game) on the day of the Match. - (C) If the requirements of Rule 11.7(A), or Rule 11.7(B) where applicable, are not met: - (i) payment of the field Umpires for a Match may be withheld until such time as the relevant information is submitted; and - (ii) the League may also choose not to allocate one (1) or more future Matches to the responsible Umpire.

-- (i) payment of the field Umpires for a Match may be withheld until such time as the relevant information is submitted; and - (ii) the League may also choose not to allocate one (1) or more future Matches to the responsible Umpire.
+11.8 Umpire Responsibilities

-10.8 Umpire Responsibilities
+- (A) In addition to any other requirements under the Rules: - (i) all members of the Umpires' panel must make themselves available to the League for appointment as a field, boundary or goal Umpire as required; - (ii) any Umpire who is unavailable for appointment on a particular day is to provide seven (7) calendar days notice of this to the League in the manner prescribed by the League, or in the case of illness, at the earliest practicable time to the League; - (iii) all Umpires must conform to the Rules and arrangements of the League and shall appear when called upon by the CMC and/or Tribunal;

-- (A) In addition to any other requirements under the Rules: - (i) all members of the Umpires' panel must make themselves available to the League for appointment as a field, boundary or goal Umpire as required; - (ii) any Umpire who is unavailable for appointment on a particular day is to provide seven (7) calendar days notice of this to the League in the manner prescribed by the League, or in the case of illness, at the earliest practicable time to the League; - (iii) all Umpires must conform to the Rules and arrangements of the League and shall appear when called upon by the CMC and/or Tribunal; - (iv) all appointed Umpires must, at least ten (10) minutes before the scheduled Match start time, be correctly attired and ready to go on the field.
+(iv) all appointed Umpires must, at least ten (10) minutes before the scheduled Match start time, be correctly attired and ready to go on the field.

-10.9 Umpire Fees & Payment
+11.9 Umpire Fees & Payment